Public Service Commission Of Utah - Railroad Cases

 In July 1987 I took a vacation day to get some more research done.
 After this visit I realized that changes were coming in the access to the files and decided to spend more time doing research.
 In September 1987 I was temporarily placed on an afternoon shift for a month.
 During the middle two weeks of that month, I made arrangements to go through some of the files.

-The mechanism for access now (as of 2002), as well as in 1987, requires that a request be given to a staff member in the archive reading room, located in an annex of the state capital building.
+The mechanism for access now requires that a request be given to a staff member in the archive reading room, located in an annex of the state capital building.
 That request is then forwarded to the branch archives for delivery to the reading room at about 10 am the following day.
 During those two weeks in September 1987, I requested the PSC case files by the full box (based on an box index obtained previously) and in three days was able to go through 12 boxes, each containing over 400 files.

 With the unprecedented help of a particular staff member at the archives reading room, I was also able to go through several other boxes labeled only as "ICC files".
 On September 14th, 16th, and 18th I spent a total of 10 hours going through these ICC files.
 These files have turned out to be of tremendous value because they contain information shared by the ICC with the state public utilities commission as a courtesy, and not published by the ICC itself.